shan-sundaram/PublicKB/Workflow/API Docs/Job API - Create Job.md

-{{{ "title": "Create Automation Job", "date": "07-31-2015", "author": "Shan Sundaram", "attachments": [] }}}
+{{{ "title": "Create Runner Job", "date": "07-31-2015", "author": "Shan Sundaram", "attachments": [] }}}

-Creates an automation job in a given account.
-The automation jobs have to be scripted plays using Ansible.
+Creates a Runner job in a given account.
+The Runner jobs have to be scripted plays using Ansible.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](https://www.ctl.io/api-docs/v2/#authentication-login) for information on acquiring this token.

 ### When to Use It